They said it: Leaders at the UN, in their own words | Federal News Network

 UNITED NATIONS (AP) — Many leaders saying many things about many topics that matter to them, to their regions, to the world: That’s what the U.N.
 General Assembly invariably produces each year.

 And each year, certain voices dominate.
-Here, The Associated Press takes the opposite approach and spotlights some thoughts — delivered universally from the rostrum at the United Nations following successive years of a virtual, then hybrid summit — from leaders who might have not captured the headlines and airtime on Tuesday, the first day of the 2022 debate.
+Here, The Associated Press takes the opposite approach and spotlights some thoughts — delivered universally from the rostrum at the United Nations following successive years of a virtual, then hybrid summit — from leaders who might have not captured the headlines and airtime on Thursday, the third day of the 2022 debate.

-“It is time to overcome the reticence and to deconstruct the narratives that persist in confining Africa to the margins of decision-making circles.”
+“Maybe it is, in the words of Jimmy Cliff, that we have to keep tryin’ and tryin’ and tryin’, but the world must stand up if our citizens are to live a better life.
+I say so today because it is easy to come only and complain, but the truth it is within our power to be able to make that difference and that definable change.”

 For more AP coverage of the U.N.
 General Assembly, visit https://apnews.com/hub/united-nations-general-assembly